BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

 Jointly-developed Ford Ranger and Mazda BT-50 utes are hounding the traditional ute-market leader in Australia.
-The Ranger Mk II model was released in August 2015 and updated in mid-2016.
-A high performance Raptor model was announced in early 2018.
+The Ranger Mk II model was released in August 2015 and updated in mid-2016, in mid-2018 and in mid-2019.
+A high performance Raptor model and a two-litre bi-turbo with 10-speed auto option was announced in early 2018.

 Ford made no secret of the fact that it wanted the HiLux’s traditional ute-market-leading position and it did just that in 2017, eclipsing the HiLux’s sales for the first time.

-Toyota pinned its hopes on the 2016 HiLux to stem the competitive advance, but on paper, the new Toyota didn’t match some of the offerings from its competitors: particularly the well-equipped Ranger MkII.
+Toyota pinned its hopes on the post-2016 HiLux to stem the competitive advance, but on paper, the new Toyota didn’t match some of the offerings from its competitors: particularly the well-equipped Ranger MkII.

 Obvious changes to the MkII model were restyled frontal appearance, with new fenders, bonnet, bumper and trapezoidal grille.
 The headlamps were higher-mounted and there was a brush guard incorporated in the bumper design.